Transverse Energy per Charged Particle in Heavy-Ion Collisions: Role of Collective Flow: Formulation of The Model

 \subsection{Transverse Energy of Hadrons in a Thermal Model}

 The transverse energy, $E_T$ in an event is defined as:

-with $\theta_i$ as the polar angle made by the i-th particle in an event with the detector.
+with $\theta_i$ as the polar angle made by the $i$-th particle in an event with the detector.
 The sum is taken over all the particles emitted into a fixed solid angle within the detector acceptance.
-Taking into account the calorimetry measurement of $E_T$, one redefines the energy of the individual secondaries as \cite{Adams:2004cb,Adam:2016thv,Adler:2004zn}
+Taking into account the calorimetry measurement of $E_T$, one redefines the energy of the individual particles as \cite{Adam:2016thv,Adams:2004cb,Adler:2004zn},